buildbot/buildbot/master/docs/developer/www.rst

 buildbot_www uses `Karma <http://karma-runner.github.io>`_ to run the coffeescript test suite.
 This is the official test framework made for angular.js
 We dont run the front-end testsuite inside the python 'trial' test suite, because testing python and JS is technically very different.

 Karma needs a browser to run the unit test in.
-It supports all the major browsers. buildbot www's build script supports two popular browsers. like for the livereload feature, the test-runner works with autowatch mode.
+It supports all the major browsers. buildbot www's build script supports two popular browsers, and PhantomJS which is headless web browser made for unit testing.
+Like for the livereload feature, the test-runner works with autowatch mode.
 You need to use "grunt dev" in parallel from the following commands:

 Run the tests in Firefox: